-(a) engages in the business of lending or advancing money on the deposit or 50 pledge of goods; or
+- (a) engages in the business of lending or advancing money on the deposit of pledge of goods; or - (b) lends money upon goods, wares or merchandise pledged, stored or deposited as collateral security;

-Constitution of the Republic of South Africa, 1996;

-5 (b) lends money upon goods, wares or merchandise pledged, stored or deposited as collateral security; "pawned goods" means any movable goods subject to a pledge; "person" includes a trust and a business trust; "police official" means a member of the South African Police Service as defined in section 1 of the South African Police Service Act, 1995 (Act No. 68 of 1995); 5 "premises" includes land, any building, structure, vehicle, conveyance, ship, boat or aircraft; "precious metals" means precious metals as defined in the Precious Metals Act, 2005 (Act No. 37 of 2005); 10 " prescribe " means prescribe by regulation made in terms of section 42; 10 "previous Act" means the Second-Hand Goods Act, 1955 (Act No. 23 of 1955); "recycle" means to melt, smelt, granulate, shred, dismantle, sort, grade, cut or prepare, either by hand or by the use of specialised plant, machinery and equipment, for use by consuming works such as foundries, mills, smelters, refiners 15 and manufacturers; "registers" means registers prescribed in terms of this Act, and includes a print-out of registers kept electronically; "second-hand goods" means goods which have been in use by a person other than the manufacturer or producer thereof or a person dealing therewith for such manufacturer or producer in the course of business; 20 "scrap metal" includes any used, broken, worn out, defaced or partly manufac- tured goods made wholly or partly of non-ferrous or ferrous metal, lead or zinc or any substance of metallic waste or dye made of any of the materials commonly 25 known as hard metals or of cemented or sintered metallic carbides; "scrap metal dealer" means a person who carries on a business that consists 25 wholly or partly of the buying or selling of scrap metal; "SIM" means Subscriber Identity Module; "Subscriber Identity Module" means an independent, electronically activated device designed for use in conjunction with the use of mobile, including cellular or 30 satellite communication, equipment, to enable the user of the equipment to receive and transmit indirect communications by providing access to telecommunication systems and enabling such telecommunication systems to identify the particular subscriber identity module and its installed information; "this Act" includes any regulations made in terms of section 42.
-35 (2) The Minister may by notice in the Gazette - (a) add any other article or substance to Schedule 1 or 2; (b) determine that specific sections of this Act do not apply to certain types or categories of goods mentioned in Schedule 1 or 2.

-Application of Act and Promotion of Administrative Justice Act, 2000

-2. (1) This Act does not apply to-

-(a) any second-hand goods sold or disposed of by way of public auction authorised by a warrant of execution under a judgment or order of a court of law; or

-- (b) any dealer who is a member of an accredited association to the extent that the 45 Minister by notice in the Gazette exempts members of such an association from any or all of the provisions of this Act. - (2) The Minister may only exempt members of associations that are accredited by the National Commissioner and capable of introducing adequate levels of self-regulation in order to achieve the objects of this Act. - (3) Any administrative process conducted, or decision taken, in terms of this Act must be conducted or taken in accordance with the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000), unless otherwise provided for in this Act.
+"pawned goods" means any movable goods subject to a pledge;

+"person" includes a trust and a business trust;

+"police official" means a member of the South African Police Service as defined in section 1 of the South African Police Service Act, 1995 (Act No. 68 of 1995); "premises" includes land, any building, structure, vehicle, conveyance, ship, boat or aircraft.

+or aircraft; "precious metals" means precious metals as defined in the Precious Metals Act, 2005 (Act No. 37 of 2005):

+"prescribe" means prescribe by regulation made in terms of section 41;

+"previous Act" means the Second-Hand Goods Act, 1955 (Act No. 23 of 1955); "recycle" means to melt, smelt, granulate, shred, dismantle, sort, grade, cut or 20 prepare, either by hand or by the use of specialised plant, machinery and equipment, for use by consuming works such as foundries, mills, smelters, refiners and manufacturers:

+"recycler" means a person who carries on the business of recycling scrap metal; "registers" means registers prescribed in terms of this Act, and includes a 25 print-out of registers kept electronically;

+"second-hand goods" means goods which have been in use by a person other than the manufacturer or producer thereof or a person dealing therewith for such manufacturer or producer in the course of business, but does not include goods with a value of less than R100:

+"scrap metal" includes any used, broken, worn out, defaced or partly manufactured goods made wholly or partly of non-ferrous or ferrous metal, lead or zinc or any substance of metallic waste or dye made of any of the materials commonly known as hard metals or of cemented or sintered metallic carbides:

+"scrap metal dealer" means a person who carries on a business that consists 35 wholly or partly of the buying or selling of scrap metal:

+"SIM" means Subscriber Identity Module;

+"Subscriber Identity Module" means an independent, electronically activated device designed for use in conjunction with the use of mobile, including cellular or satellite communication equipment, to enable the user of the equipment to receive and transmit indirect communications by providing access to telecommunication systems and enabling such telecommunication systems to identify the particular subscriber identity module and its installed information;

+"this Act" includes any regulations made in terms of section 41;

+"valuables" means personal possessions that have a significant monetary value.
+45 (2) The Minister may by notice in the Gazette-

+- (a) add any other article or substance to Schedule 1 or 2; - (b) determine that specific sections of this Act do not apply to certain types or categories of second-hand goods mentioned in Schedule 1 or 2.

+CHAPTER 2 50